 If at some point you have lost power to the radio you will need to turn the radio back on.
-Do this by pushing the LARGE BLACK BUTTON in.
+Do this by pushing the LARGE BLACK BUTTON in or pushing and holding the power button depending on your radio.